 I navigated my way back through the shelves until I came to the front desk, where the librarian was busily tapping away at her computer.
 I flashed her a quick smile as I pushed open the heavy oak door and walked out into the corridor.
-Compared to the library it was crowded, plasticky and boring.
-The library was actually the original building, and over the years had been built around to make the rest of the school.
+Compared to the library it was crowded, plasticky and cramped.
+The library was actually the original building, and over the years the rest of the school had been built around it.
 It was a two story room, with the main area on the ground floor and a balcony creating a first floor, which contained the more modern aspects of the library such as the computers and various virtual learning rooms.

 "Ash, there you are!"
 I turned around to see Dexter and Nate coming down the corridor towards me.
 "We've been looking for you for ages, where did you go?"

 "Library," I replied, gesturing to the door behind me.

 "We have tutor, but I'll see you after in English," said Nate.
 "Do you know where your tutor base is?"

 "You're in Mr Spiro's tutor," said Dex.
 "We can't really walk you there, our tutor's on the other side of the school.
 Oh, Gabe, you're in 11C right?"
 I whipped around to see Gabriel emerging from the library.
 He nodded.
 "Great, you can walk Aislinn there, she doesn't know her way round yet."

 "Uh, yeah sure," muttered Gabriel.
 Nate and Dexter waved and walked off in one direction, whilst Gabe and I turned the other way.
 We walked through the school in awkward silence, neither of us wanting to bring up what had happened in the library.